OrangePass/csc309review/aidsheetdraft.md

  * sessions

 * Cookies
- * A	small	amount	of	informa9on	sent	by	a	server	to	a	browser,	and	then	sent	back	by	the	browser	on	future	page	requests.
+ * A	small	amount	of	information	sent	by	a	server	to	a	browser,	and	then	sent	back	by	the	browser	on	future	page	requests.
  * Motivation:
   *	authen9ca9on
   *	user	tracking